nofxx/georuby/README.md

 Thanks also to Pramukta Kumar and Pete Schwamb for their contributions.

-=== License

-GeoRuby is released under the MIT license.

 == Support (Original GeoRuby gem)

 Any questions, enhancement proposals, bug notifications or corrections can be sent to mailto:guilhem.vellut@gmail.com.

 === Coming in the next versions